my1396/Econ-Study/_posts/2025-06-19-Multivariate-Regression.md

 **Multivariate regression** is a system of regression equations.
 Multivariate regression is commonly used as reduced form models for instrumental variable estimation, vector autoregressions, demand systems (demand for multiple goods), and GMM estimation for a system of equations.

-Multivariate regression is also called by the name **systems of regression equations**.
-Closely related is the method of **Seemingly Unrelated Regressions** (SUR).
+Multivariate regression is also called by the name <span style="color: #008B45;">
+**systems of regression equations**</span>.
+Closely related is the method of <span style="color: #008B45;">**Seemingly Unrelated Regressions** (SUR)</span>.

 Examples where systems of regression equations are useful: There are many settings in which disturbances are correlated across units.
-In these contexts, it makes sense to consider the several models jointly.
+In these contexts, it makes sense to consider the several models iointly.

 **Example 1**